AbishekSh/market-signal-agent/README.md

 ## What It Does

 - Parses the request into structured intent.
-- Resolves SpaceX and related aliases to SEC CIK `0001181412`.
+- The LLM interprets what company the user likely means, but the final company identity and CIK are resolved through deterministic code and SEC EDGAR data.
 - Searches SEC EDGAR for the requested filing type with IPO-oriented fallbacks.
 - Downloads SEC filing artifacts and companyfacts when available.
 - Extracts structured XBRL/companyfacts data where possible.